KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 [![styled-image](/assets/images/tutorials/eventDispatcher/ed_005.jpg "The blueprint flow of BP_DoorReport_Alt"){: .align-center style="width: 100%;"}](/assets/images/tutorials/eventDispatcher/ed_005.jpg)
 The blueprint flow of BP_DoorReport_Alt
 {: style="text-align: center; font-size:0.7em; font-style: italic; color: grey;"}

-This is an example of a one-way flow of Event Dispatchers, where object A tells Object B who in turn communicates with object C and D. Next, we will look at a different use case of Event Dispatchers; using an Event Dispatcher to provide communication between classes who have no dedicated knowledge of each other.

 [![styled-image](/assets/images/tutorials/eventDispatcher/ed_006.jpg "Interacting with the button starts a chain of Event Dispatchers to correctly change and show the state of the door"){: .align-center style="width: 100%;"}](/assets/images/tutorials/eventDispatcher/ed_006.jpg)
 Interacting with the button starts a chain of Event Dispatchers to correctly change and show the state of the door.